Why everyone’s is marching towards mobile video?

 We just saw how mobile videos are kicking the traditional ads out of the advertising.
 So, it’s natural to see TV networks (especially, NBCUniversal) to move away from TV breaks.

 In fact, it had partnered with Vox media to sell digital ad impressions through a premium ad exchange called, Concert.
 It even went on to develop a proprietary AI to match advertisers with programming content.

 But what’s surprising is, there’s no immediate need for the company to do so.
-Variety reported that advertisers are willing to commit more ad dollars to NBC’s primetime schedule and network don’t have to force itself into digital ad formats.
+Variety reported that advertisers are willing to commit more ad dollars to NBC’s primetime schedule and networks don’t have to force itself into digital ad formats.

-It shows the legacy TV networks are not on the sidelines, waiting till the last minute and allowing the duopoly to gain market share.
-As a publisher, it’s time for you to embrace the industry standards and open source technologies (like Prebid or header bidding) to help open internet thrive.
+It shows the legacy TV networks are not on the sidelines, waiting until the last minute and allowing the duopoly to gain market share.
+As a publisher, it’s time for you to embrace the industry standards and open source technologies (like Prebid or header bidding) to help open the internet thrive.